 - 3.2 Performance and rounds - 3.2.1 In preliminary rounds nothing in the performance is allowed to be altered.
-The music must be the same.
-Costumes / dresses / props cannot be changes in between the rounds.
-The choreography cannot be changed during any rounds. - 3.2.2 In the Final round the dancer/dancers may have a new performance with different music, costumes and props.
+The music must be the

+3.2.2 In the Final round the dancer/dancers may have a new performance with different music, costumes and props.
 The Dance style must stay the same as in the preliminary rounds.